 Cold conditions can damage the leaves and vines.
 In addition, cantaloupe plants require warm conditions to properly flower and form melons.
 Make sure you don’t start yours too early, as they really don’t do well in the cold.

 Underwatering can result in yellowing leaves and blossom drop.
-On the other hand, too much water can also pose a problem as it can result in root rot conditions.
+On the other hand, too much water can also pose a problem, resulting in root rot conditions.
 Make sure the soil is well-draining, but that you maintain consistent soil moisture.
 A thick layer of straw mulch reduces moisture evaporation and protects your cantaloupes as they develop.

 Cutworms and cabbage loopers are annoying caterpillars that will cause serious damage to your cantaloupe leaves or stems.
-Bacillus thurigiensis spray is effective against these and other caterpillar species.
+Bacillus thuringiensis spray is effective against these and other caterpillar species.

-Beetles such as the cucumber beetle, squash bug, and flea beetle are also common.
-For these, I recommend a blend of insecticidal soap and pyrethrin.
-The pyrethrin should kill off adult beetles, where the insecticidal soap will smother any eggs and larvae.
+Beetles such as cucumber beetle, squash bug, and flea beetle are also common.
+For cucumber beetles, flea beetles, and squash bugs, use a blend of insecticidal soap and pyrethrin.
+The pyrethrin should kill off adult beetles, whereas the insecticidal soap will smother any eggs and larvae.

 Root knot nematodes cause damage to the roots of your plants.
 The roots will develop nodules of scar tissue from these microscopic pests, and won’t be able to take up nutrition properly.
 Yellowing of leaves and wilting can occur.
-Adding beneficial nematodes to the soil will rapidly deal with the problem, as the good nematodes find the bad ones to be delicious!
+Adding beneficial nematodes to the soil will rapidly solve the problem, as the good nematodes find the bad ones delicious!

-There’s a whole host of diseases that can wreak havoc on your cantaloupe harvest.
+A whole host of diseases can wreak havoc on your cantaloupe harvest.

 Alternaria leaf spot, anthracnose leaf spot, cercospora leaf spot, and septoria leaf spot can all cause a variety of spotting on your leaves.
 These all come from different types of fungi that have colonized your plants.